roarrraor/whathehack/README.md

-# hahaha make you feel happy
+#this tool will make you feel happy

+#HOW TO INSTALL

-$bash hahaha.sh
+$ bash hahaha.sh

 #done and enjoy it